molgenis/molgenis-emx2/docs/molgenis/use_schema.md

 - jsonb : validates json format
 - file
 - text : string that displays as text area
+- email: string that displays as email link
+- hyperlink: string that displays as url link

 Relationships:

 - ref : foreign key (aka many to one)
     - ontology: is a ref that is rendered as ontology tree (if refTable has 'parent').
 In case of ontology, the refTable is automatically generated.
 - ref_array : multiple foreign key (aka many to many).
     - ontology_array: is ref_array that is rendered as ontology tree (if refTable has 'parent').
 In case of ontology, the refTable is automatically generated.
 - refback : to describe link back to ref/ref_array (aka one_to_many/many_to_many)

 Arrays (i.e. list of values)